5 Useful Ways To Use Coffee Grounds In The Garden

 1. Sprinkle Them Around Your Plants

-Any plants that love a more acidic soil will benefit from some used coffee grounds.
+Any plants that love more acidic soil will benefit from some used coffee grounds.
 Vegetables like tomatoes and cucumbers are particularly partial to an addition of grounds.
 You can just sprinkle the grounds directly on the soil around your plants.

 After you’ve done this, you might want to rake the used grounds into the soil a little.
 The reason for this is that some grounds have very small particles.
 These particles can tightly clump together when they get wet.
 This could create a crust on your soil that repels water.